n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ErrorTrigger/README.md

 ### Can we send a custom error message?

 The Error Trigger node sends the actual error message thrown by the workflow.
-You can use this information, just like we did in the [Example Usage](#example-usage) above, or you can ignore it.
-However, you can not send your custom error message to the Error Trigger node.
+You can use this information as shown in the [Example Usage](#example-usage) section as well as send a custom error message like in the Twilio node.
+However, you cannot send a custom error message to the Error Trigger node.

 ### How do we call the Error Workflow manually?